Overview of How the Stock Market works

-When multiple sellers start selling the stock, they ask for a certain price.
+When multiple sellers start selling the stock, they ask for a specific price.
 The lowest of such price is called as Ask price.
 The transaction happens when the highest bid price and the lowest ask price meets.

 #6 – Tick Size

 Tick size is the smallest amount by which the stock price can move.
 For example, the current price of Apple Stock is 204.24 USD.
 If I want to bid for 204.241 USD, I cannot do that.
 Because the minimum amount by which I can increase the stock price is 204.25 USD, which is 0.01 USD more than the market price.
 This 0.01 USD is called as the tick size.
-Smaller the tick size, slower the growth of stock price would be, but smoother the flow.
+The smaller the tick size, the slower the growth of stock price would be, but smoother the flow.

 #7 – Liquidity